 3. Matthew 6:22-23

-How you see the world, your understanding, illuminates the conscious mind.
-If your understanding of reality is correct your conscious mind becomes full of insights.
-If your understanding of reality is wrong your conscious mind becomes full of fallacies.
-Embracing a fallacy as you would an insight makes the mind delusional.
+How you see the world illuminates your mind.
+If your perception of reality is correct your mind becomes full of insights.
+If your perception of reality is wrong your mind becomes full of fallacies.
+Embracing a fallacy as you would embrace an insight makes the mind delusional.

 NIV - "The eye is the lamp of the body.
 If your eyes are healthy, your whole body will be full of light.
 But if your eyes are unhealthy, your whole body will be full of darkness.
 If then the light within you is darkness, how great is that darkness!